Cambridge English: Young Learners

-Cambridge English: Young Learners, also known as Young Learners English Tests (YLE), is a suite of English language tests specially designed for children in primary and lower-secondary school.
-The tests are provided by Cambridge English Language Assessment (previously known as University of Cambridge ESOL Examinations).
+Cambridge English: Young Learners, formerly known as Young Learners English Tests (YLE), is a suite of English language tests that is specially designed for children in primary and lower-secondary school.
+The tests are provided by the Cambridge Assessment English (previously known as the University of Cambridge ESOL Examinations).

 The suite includes three qualifications, each targeted at a different level of the Common European Framework of Reference for Languages (CEFR).
-Cambridge English: Starters (YLE Starters) is targeted at pre-A1 Level, Cambridge English: Movers (YLE Movers) at CEFR Level A1, and Cambridge English: Flyers (YLE Flyers) at CEFR Level A2.
+Pre A1 Starters (YLE Starters) is targeted at pre-A1 Level, A1 Movers (YLE Movers) at CEFR Level A1, and A2 Flyers (YLE Flyers) at CEFR Level A2.

-Cambridge English: Young Learners leads on to Cambridge English examinations designed for school-aged learners, including Cambridge English: Key (KET) for Schools at CEFR Level A2, Cambridge English: Preliminary (PET) for Schools at CEFR Level B1, Cambridge English: First (FCE) for Schools at CEFR Level B2 and Cambridge English: Advanced (CAE) at CEFR Level C1.
-Cambridge English: Flyers is roughly equivalent to Cambridge English: Key for Schools in terms of difficulty, but the words and contexts covered in Cambridge English: Flyers are suitable for younger children.
+Cambridge English: Young Learners leads to Cambridge English examinations designed for school-aged learners, including A2 Key for Schools at CEFR Level A2, B1 Preliminary for Schools at CEFR Level B1 and B2 First for Schools at CEFR Level B2.
+A2 Flyers is roughly equivalent to A2 Key for Schools regarding difficulty, but the words and contexts covered in A2 Flyers are suitable for younger children.

 History

 Cambridge English: Young Learners was first introduced in 1997, following extensive test development and piloting during the mid-1990s.
-There was immediate interest in the tests, and by 2001 worldwide candidature had reached nearly 200,000, with large numbers of candidates in countries such as China, Spain, Argentina and Italy.
+There was immediate interest in the tests and by 2001, worldwide candidature had reached nearly 200,000, with large numbers of candidates in countries such as China, Spain, Argentina and Italy.

-The increase in teaching of English to young learners (aged approximately 7 to 12 years old) had led to growing demand for assessment.
-The key question for Cambridge English Language Assessment was whether it was possible to create an international English language test for children which was accurate, fair and had a positive impact on future language learning.
+The increase in teaching English to young learners (aged approximately 7 to 12 years old) has led to growing demands for assessment.
+The key question for Cambridge Assessment English was whether it was possible to create an international English language test for children that was accurate, fair and had a positive impact on future language learning.

 Development work began in 1993.
-The planning phase involved extensive research and consultation, since relatively little research had been carried out into the assessment of second language learning in children.
-Research focused on three related fields: children's socio-psychological and cognitive development; second language teaching and learning; and second language assessment.
+The planning phase involved extensive research and consultation since relatively little research had been carried out into assessing second language learning in children.
+The research is focused on three related fields: children's socio-psychological and cognitive development; second language teaching and learning; and second language assessment.
 This helped inform the choice and treatment of test topics and tasks.
-For example, tasks involving scanning were rejected since children only demonstrate search and stop strategies from around age 11.
-The research also recognised that children are motivated by and perform best on tasks directly related to their own experiences of teaching and learning; a wide range of course books and teaching materials were reviewed to identify the main content areas (topics, vocabulary, etc.)
+For example, tasks involving scanning were rejected since children only demonstrated search and stop strategies from around age 11.
+The research also recognized that children are motivated by and perform best on tasks directly related to their experiences of teaching and learning; a wide range of course books and teaching materials were reviewed to identify the main content areas (topics, vocabulary, etc.)

-Draft specifications and sample materials were developed, covering all four skills – speaking, listening, reading and writing – with greater focus on oral skills because of the emphasis on spoken language over written language among young children.
-Tasks were designed to be brief and ‘active’ or game-like, e.g. colouring activities, and aimed to test use of language in relevant contexts in a bid to close the gap between children's experiences of learning and testing.
+Draft specifications and sample materials were developed, covering all four skills – speaking, listening, reading and writing – with a greater focus on oral skills because of the emphasis on spoken language over written language among young children.
+Tasks were designed to be brief and ‘active’ or game-like, e.g. colouring activities, and aimed to test the use of language in relevant contexts in a bid to close the gap between children's experiences of learning and testing.